 College Applications from a Rural School

-Applying to college is a significant milestone no matter where you’re from.
+Applying to college is significant no matter where you’re coming from.
 It’s exciting, nerve wracking, and can be filled with as much anticipation as dread, but it’s an important step in the grand scheme of your future.
 However, for students applying to college from rural high schools, which are often less equipt to guide students through the process and its complexity, it can be especially daunting.

 1. Self Awareness and Goal Setting